zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/installation-troubleshooting.rst

    2022-03-01 13:27:17.117+0000: libxl: libxl_create.c:1146:libxl__domain_config_setdefault: passthrough not supported on this platform

 Here are the steps to fix this.
-Note that this allows sys-net and sys-usb to take complete control of the system, as described in the `FAQ here </faq/#why-is-vt-damd-viamd-iommu-important>`__:
+Note that this allows sys-net and sys-usb to take complete control of the system, as described in the :ref:`FAQ here <introduction/faq:why is vt damd viamd iommu important>`:

 1. Change the virtualization mode of sys-net and sys-usb to “PV”
 2. Add ``qubes.enable_insecure_pv_passthrough`` to